 RESOURCES AND INFORMATION WHEN APPLYING FOR LICENSURE

 States legally regulate the practice of social work to protect the public and control the use of the social work title and practice.
 Each state defines by law what is required for each level of social work license.
-Baccalaureate and Master’s degrees must be obtained from programs of social work that are accredited by the Council on Social Work Education (CSWE).
+Our students are exceptionally well prepared for the Bachelor’s level licensure exam.
+In 2011, 93% of our students passed the exam on their first attempt, as compared to the 78% national average.
+Baccalaureate and master’s degrees must be obtained from programs of social work that are accredited by the Council on Social Work Education (CSWE).

 Below are the steps to consider when applying for licensure: